 So yes – on the one hand, it makes sense to fight them together.
 Still, on the other hand, it is important to understand where money laundering and terrorist financing differ, which makes fighting them more effective.

 The source of the funds is an important distinction between money laundering and terrorist financing.
-The source of the funds in money laundering will be some sort of criminal activity.
+The source of the funds in money laundering will be some criminal activity.
 The source of the funds is largely irrelevant in terrorist financing; the greater concern is where the money goes and who it supports.
 Terrorist funds can come from a variety of sources, both illegal and legal.